 - Finance management such as internet banking.

-- Playing games– group and solo interactive gaming, leader board contests etc.
+- Playing games - group/solo interactive gaming, leader board contests etc.

 - Music streaming such as iTunes, Spotify etc.

 ...and not forgetting specific functions of wide variety of other apps not mentioned here.

 Usability is a vast area of mobile testing which considers how the device, its software and operating system is handled from a user perspective.
 The boundaries can very easily overlap into performance testing and security testing because they are so intrinsic to the end user experience!